Romulus and Remus, Osiris and Moses: Are the Storytelling Similarities a Mere Coincidence?

 3. The stories are lost in translation.

-Are these stories unique or did they all come from the same source?
+Are the stories of Romulus and Remus, Osiris, and Moses truly unique in their origins or did they all come from the same source?
 Perhaps this will remain an ancient mystery.

 By M. L. Childs